 This is an excellent time to find a cheap lawn mower deal.
-Retail inventories are high and if you can catch a great deal on last year’s model, you can often save a bundle.
+Retail inventories are still high and if you can catch a great deal on last year’s model, you can often save a bundle.
 Lawn care involves more than just mowing, but a good lawn mower is key.
-We found the current best lawn mower deals and will continue to update this post throughout the year.
+We found the current best lawn mower deals and update this post throughout the year.

 Choosing a new lawn mower is terribly complicated, but if you have no experience with pushing a mower up a grade through long wet grass or dealing with recalcitrant gas mower engines, the following considerations may help you choose the right mower for your yard, your budget, and your own comfort.